GitPack/GitPackRuby/README.rst

    * -s,--single: Single threaded, useful for debug
    * -n,--nogui: Do not pop up xterm windows
    * -p,--persist: Keep xterm windows open even if command is successful
+   * -i: Force install (applies only to update command)

 **add [url] [directory] [branch]**
    Adds a repo to the GpackRepos file given ssh URL and local directory